Business loans that help create jobs and strengthen communities

 The New Hampshire Community Loan Fund believes that good jobs are an essential element both of healthy families and of healthy communities.
 More than half of the private-sector workers in New Hampshire are self-employed or work for a small business.

-We offer financing and business training to business owners who, for a variety of reasons, lack access to the capital they need to succeed.
+We offer business loans, investments, and training to company owners who, for a variety of reasons, lack access to the capital they need to succeed.

 Self-employment is important throughout New Hampshire, especially in rural areas.
 Workers can make a living as tradespeople, artists and service-providers whether or not they have college degrees.
-But their loan needs – for a computer, or to advertise their services – are usually too small to be profitable for lenders.
-Our loans have helped them:
+But their loan needs—for a computer, or to advertise their services—are usually too small to be profitable for lenders.
+Our business loans have helped them:

 - Increase sales to enable a larger draw

 - Turn a hobby into a primary source of income

 - Add and upgrade Web sites and marketing to reach new customers